baeisvo/MLOps-assignment-1/README.md

 >We want to apply best practises to our code.
 Turn your implementation into a module.
     >> 5.1 We'll be able to refrence this module
     >> 5.2 We'll be able to check outputs
-    >> 5.3 Write some tests to verify valitiy of your module
+    >> 5.3 Write some tests to verify validity of your module

 Please provide your solution, comments and corrections in code.
 You may use terraform (or any framework of your prefrence).